 But when is the ideal time to start using webinars for product demos?
 The answer: Now!

-Today’s buyers are digitally-savvy, constantly researching and comparing competing products to make the best buying decision.
+Today’s buyers are digitally-savvy and comparing competing products to make the best buying decision.
+Sending over a business proposal and hoping for the best isn’t going to cut it anymore.

-A good example of product demo webinars comes from OroCommerce, the B2B eCommerce platform.
-Every time they release a major product update they hold product demos going through the benefits of every new feature.
+OroCommerce, the B2B eCommerce platform does a great job with product demo webinars.
+Every time they release a major product update they hold product demos going over the benefits of every new feature.

 When presenting a live webinar that targets your audience’s pain points, strategically tie in your product into your presentation and how it helps your attendees solve their burning problems.

-Here’s an example of a product demo webinar presentation you can use to demonstrate your own products or services:
+Here’s an example of a product demo webinar presentation you can use to demo your products or services:

-Pro Tip: Product demonstration webinars allow you to gather crucial customer feedback by asking questions and use it to improve your product.
-If you’re a startup, start conducting regular webinars to gather crucial feedback to make a better product.
+Pro Tip: Product demo webinars also helps you gather critical customer feedback.
+If you’re a startup, start conducting regular webinars to gather crucial feedback to make your product better.

 Webinars for Employee Training